Scoring System:

 - Judges’ Choice Awards will be presented for “Outstanding Costume”, “Choreography Excellence” and “Most Entertaining”

 To qualify for studio standings a studio must register 20 routines for any one venue with at least 7 groups in competitions over 200 entries.
-Inspire reserves the right to adjust based on enrolment of numbers.
+Inspire reserves the right to adjust based on the enrolment of numbers.

-Studio Standings.
+Routines classed as Novice, Student Choreography, Adult & Professional/Teacher are NOT included in the Studio Standings.
 Inspire reserves the right to qualify or disqualify a studio at its own discretion.
 All awards are based on a

 sellout of 550 entries or more.
 Inspire Dance Challenge reserves the right to adjust cash prizes due to entries.